Hey folks, Erin here.

-On this week’s results show, we get the lovely Dolly singing her little heart out, a group rendition of “9 to 5," some band from another reality universe, more inane questions from viewers at home and a bunch of other stuff that I have now repressed.
+On this week’s results show, we get the lovely Dolly singing her little heart out, a group rendition of “9 to 5” (I knew there was a reason no one sang it last night), some band from another reality universe, more inane questions from viewers at home and other stuff that I have now repressed.

 (I seem to be doing a lot of repressing these days.
 My therapist is already less than thrilled with the fact that the only tidbits I can share with him are about “Idol” or “Rock of Love.”)